Security Assessment: a quick and affordable way to identify the problems and prioritize remediation

 Many JD Edwards users sense that they have issues with their security model or SoD set-up, but they don’t know how to work out what’s wrong, let alone how to start putting it right.
 You can waste a lot of time trying to get to the root of the problems, but end up going round in circles.
 But if you don’t do something about it, you could be exposed to the risk of fraud or audit findings.

 Getting help from experts such as the Big 4 consultancies can be protracted and very expensive.
-Now there is a low-cost way to analyze your security and SoD, have the results examined by JDE security and audit experts, and receive prioritized recommendations for remediation, directly tied to ITGC activities – in less than two weeks.
+Now there is a low-cost way to analyze your security and SoD, have the results examined by JDE security and audit experts from Algorithm LLC, and receive prioritized recommendations for remediation, directly tied to ITGC activities – in less than two weeks.

 In this blog, we’ll discuss three common scenarios where a security assessment can be a great starting point to pinpointing and resolving problems in your security model and/or SoD set-up.